anilmuppalla/python-unix-utils/README.md

-#Emulate the Unix Grep functionality using Python:
+#Emulate the Unix Grep functionality using Python

 ##Features include
 *  -n : Print the pattern match along with line numbers.